Conflict of Interest Policy

 Procedures for Dealing with Conflicts of Interest

-- The conflict of interest disclosure form must be completed by downloading the form from the ATC Resource area of the website and providing as much information as possible, ensuring all sections of the form are complete
+• The conflict of interest disclosure form must be completed on STA Online and provide as much information as possible, ensuring all sections of the form are complete

-- A conflict of interest disclosure form must be completed by all personnel on commencement with an ATC declaring any conflict of interest; the form is to be completed even when there are no conflicts of interest to declare.
-The form must be submitted to Safety Training Awards via email to qualityassurance@safetytrainingawards.co.uk, which will be retained on the ATCs record for quality assurance and monitoring purposes.
+• A conflict of interest disclosure form must be completed by all personnel on commencement with an ATC declaring any conflict of interest; the form is to be completed even when there are no conflicts of interest to declare.
+The form must be submitted to Safety Training Awards on STA Online, which will be retained on the ATCs record for quality assurance and monitoring purposes.
 This also allows the ATC to monitor their conflicts of interest and update them accordingly

-When all information relating to conflicts of interest are received at Safety Training Awards they will be evaluated by the Compliance Team to identify if any further action is required.
-A written response of the outcome will be held on the ATCs Synergy record for audit and standardisation purposes.
+When all information relating to conflicts of interest are received at Safety Training Awards, they will be evaluated by the Compliance Team to identify if any further action is required.
+A written response of the outcome will be held on the ATCs record for audit and standardisation purposes.

 Most situations will not require any further action other than the completion of the conflict of interest disclosure form, however by following this process Safety Training Awards can ensure that any follow up action is appropriately managed.

-If a breach of this policy is also classified as an adverse effect then the Head of Compliance and Assurance will inform the regulators in accordance with the procedures for dealing with an adverse effect.
+If a breach of this policy is also classified as an adverse effect, then Safety Training Awards Responsible Officer will inform the regulators in accordance with the procedures for dealing with an adverse effect.
 They will also inform the regulators of the reasonable steps that have been taken or propose steps to prevent, correct or mitigate the adverse effect.

 Examples of actions that could mitigate the conflicts are as follows: